 What about the honeymoon?

 The big day is over and you’re all set to jet off on the holiday of a lifetime.
-It’s time to make sure that you’ve got a good travel insurance policy in place.
+It’s time to make sure you’ve got a good travel insurance policy in place.
 That’s where we come in!

 And, don’t forget to insure your brand-new wedding rings while you’re away, too!
 Losing your ring can’t make for a relaxing start to your honeymoon but if it’s insured, it may help to ease some of the stress.